dac70r/Workspace/Cyclone_10_LP/NIOS_II/readme.md

 4. Everytime we port our design elsewhere, we need to regerate the bsp file in NIOS.
 To generate the hex file, make file -> build -> mem_init_gen, remember to add this to onchip memory in platform designer.

+# Peripherals used: Timer
+1. Add a timer to your system using Platform Designer
+2. Configure your parameters with the desired period and mode of operation.
+3. In this example, we run an ISR every time the timer period is up.
+The ISR program includes the toggling of LED on the Cyclone 10 LP Dev Kit.